-Legend has it that William Nolen, along with his wife Sarah and five children, were traveling through middle Tennessee, in 1797, when his wagon wheel broke down causing the family to delay traveling until the wagon was repaired.
+Legend has it that William Nolen, along with his wife Delilah Cantrell and five children, were traveling through middle Tennessee, in 1797, when his wagon wheel broke down causing the family to delay traveling until the wagon was repaired.
 After inspecting the local terrain, William Nolen noted the area had an abundance of game and clean creek water.
 These resources convinced him and his family that they needed to travel no further.
 Regardless of the reasons, Nolen purchased property and sold lots for the Town, which still bears his name, Nolensville.
 The first town lots were sold to George Barnes in 1819, 1/2 acre for $55.

 Nolen and his family built their log cabin home and farm and lived there until his death when the land was sold.
 The property changed hands numerous times and the original log cabin was enclosed within a larger home ultimately known as the McCord House.
 The McCord home has been moved and preserved with parts of the original Nolen cabin exposed.

 Ebenezer Methodist Church was first established in the early 1800’s as a two story frame building with the with the lower floor used for a school and the upper level for worship services.
 The current church was built around the original frame building in the mid-1900’s and improvements continue to be made.
 Concord Baptist Church began as a Primitive Baptist Church in a log structure in 1804.
 The Nolensville United Methodist Church which was organized in 1837 under the name Mount Olivet Methodist Episcopal Church was located on Williams Road.
 The current building was built in 1894 with its 75-foot steeple and beautiful stained glass windows and can be found in the Nolensville historic area.

 On January 22, 1838 Nolensville's Plan of Incorporation passed the Tennessee Senate specifying corporate limits as well as identifying 23 numbered lots and 3 unnumbered lots with owners names associated with each lot.